 On November 17, 2020 Mr. Ferguson announced his intent to retire as President and CEO on March 31, 2021.
 The company's Board and Mr. Ferguson believe it is an appropriate time to identify a successor who can own TIAA's strategy for years to come and work with Mr. Ferguson to ensure an effective transition of leadership.

-Mr. Ferguson served as Vice Chairman of the Board of Governors of the U.S. Federal Reserve System.
+Mr. Ferguson formerly served as Vice Chairman of the Board of Governors of the U.S. Federal Reserve System.
 He was a voting member of the Federal Open Market Committee, served as Chairman of the Financial Stability Forum, and chaired Federal Reserve Board committees on banking supervision and regulation, payment system policy, and reserve bank oversight.

 Prior to joining TIAA-CREF in April 2008, Mr. Ferguson was head of financial services for Swiss Re, Chairman of Swiss Re America Holding Corporation, and a member of the companyâ€™s executive committee.
 From 1984 to 1997, he was an Associate and Partner at McKinsey & Company.
 He began his career as an attorney at the New York City office of Davis Polk & Wardwell.

 Mr. Ferguson is a fellow of the American Academy of Arts & Sciences and co-chairs its Commission on the Future of Undergraduate Education.
 He serves on the boards of Alphabet, Inc., General Mills, Inc., and International Flavors & Fragrances, Inc., and on the advisory board of Brevan Howard Asset Management LLP.